Hex27/TerraformGenerator/README.md

 <h3>Step one: Install TerraformGenerator</h3>

-Make sure that you have installed the latest version of [TerraformGenerator][spigot-tfg] and [Drycell][spigot-drycell].
+Make sure that you have installed the latest version of [TerraformGenerator][spigot-tfg].
-To do that, stop your server and upload both jar files to your server's `plugins` directory.
+To do that, stop your server and the jar file to your server's `plugins` directory.
 Afterwards can you start your server again.

 <h3>Step two: Create the world</h3>
 You can choose between two methods on how to generate the world with TerraformGenerator